Home » Raising Alpacas » What to Know About Alpaca Shearing

 What to Know About Alpaca Shearing

-An adult alpaca weighing about 150 pounds will produce about 5-10 pounds of fiber that will be converted into yarn, clothing, or household items.
-The final destination of the fiber is determined by the micron count of the fleece.
+Once removed the raw fiber will be graded for quality, cleaned, and then converted into yarn, clothing, or household items like throws and dryer balls.
+The final destination of the fiber is determined by the micron count (fineness) of the fleece.
 The lower the micron count, the higher the quality of fiber.
-A standard alpaca produces approximately 4 pounds of high-quality fiber (we call these firsts) and an equal amount of coarser fiber (we call these seconds and thirds).
+A standard alpaca produces approximately 4 pounds of high-quality fiber (we call these firsts) and an equal amount of shorter/coarser fiber (we call these seconds and thirds).

 Is Alpaca Shearing Cruel?